NixOS/rfcs/rfcs/0088-nixpkgs-breaking-change-policy.md

 # Summary

-This defines a policy for how to manage nixpkgs changes that break dependent derivations or tests.
-It specifies timeframes and procedures so that maintainers of dependencies and dependents can know what to expect from each other when making breaking changes.
+This defines a policy for how to manage nixpkgs changes that break dependant derivations or tests.
+It specifies timeframes and procedures so that maintainers of dependencies and dependants can know what to expect from each other when making breaking changes.

 While this policy should be followed as much as possible once accepted it is